vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 function.
 The advantage of group bucketing is scalability.
 It is fast to compute globally over many nodes, over many matches.
 The downside is that the expressiveness of the diversity similarity function is limited.

-Once the grouped result <em>hits</em> have been computed in parallel over all content nodes , the resulting <em>hits</em> can be post-processed using a more complex diversity similarity function.
+Once the grouped result <em>hits</em> have been computed in parallel over all content nodes, the resulting <em>hits</em> can be post-processed using a more complex diversity similarity function.
 At the post processing stage the potential large number of matches have been reduced to lists of top ranked hits.
 Therefore, the diversity similarity function can use a richer set of features and compute complexity.